Somalia Travel Information

 Medical facilities are extremely limited and most doctors and hospitals will expect immediate cash payment regardless of medical insurance policies.
 Serious illness or injury is likely to require evacuation out of the country for treatment.

 Somalia practises very strict and conservative Islamic cultural traditions.
-Avoid religious debates and respect Islamic traditions such as the call to prayer, and fasting during Ramadan.
+Avoid religious debates and respect Islamic traditions such as the call to prayer and fasting during Ramadan.
 Alcohol is prohibited in Somalia.
-Always dress conservatively: men should wear long pants, and women should keep their arms and legs covered.
+Always dress conservatively, men should wear long pants, and women should keep their arms and legs covered.
 Homosexuality is illegal and penalties can be extreme.
-In greeting, only members of the same clan exchange handshakes or kisses.
+In greeting, only members of the same sex exchange handshakes or kisses.

 Become our Somalia Travel Expert